pingcap/docs/predicates-push-down.md

 ## Examples

-The following cases describes the optimization of PPD.
-Examples 1, 2, and 3 are cases where PPD is applicable, and examples 4, 5, and 6 are cases where PPD is not applicable.
+The following cases describe the optimization of PPD.
+Case 1, 2, and 3 are scenarios where PPD is applicable, and Case 4, 5, and 6 are scenarios where PPD is not applicable.

 ### Case 1: push predicates to storage layer